pasqal-io/qoolqit/docs/contents/devices.md

 ## Create a QoolQit device directly from a Pulser device

-Custom QoolQit device can be created by either subclassing the `Device` class or build it straight from any `pulser.devices` object.
+A custom QoolQit device can be created by either subclassing the `Device` class or build it straight from any `pulser.devices` object.
 The latter can be relevant for two reasons:
 - Fetching a remotely available device.
 - Creating as custom device from scratch, following [pulser documentation](https://docs.pasqal.com/pulser/tutorials/virtual_devices/).